thomtreebus/Pacto/README.md

 ## Access credentials for viewing different roles

-The application has certain features that can only be viewed by users with a moderator role, use the following access credentials to view the application as a moderator:
+The application has certain features that can only be viewed by users with a moderator role.
+The following credentials can be used to view the application as a user that is a moderator for one of the pacts (named the PactoPact):

-**email**:
-**password**:

-A regular user account can be accessed with the following credentials:

-**email**:
+**email**: pac.to@kcl.ac.uk
-**password**:
+**password**: Password123

 ## Installation instructions